 In an attempt to make the university’s campus part of the massively evolving neighbourhood of Elephant and Castle LSBU has launched plans to provide it’s students with a new 21st century learning space.

-Since the 22nd of September, London South Bank University’s plans for a new transformed campus in St. George’s Quarter are open to view in a public exhibition.
+Since September 22, London South Bank University’s plans for a new transformed campus in St. George’s Quarter are open to view in a public exhibition.
 The plans include the creation of a library and Learning Resources Centre, including a fully-automated book storage and retrieval system, enabling students to order their books online and then have them drawn off the shelves by a specially designed robot ‘librarian’.
 This system is believed to make it easier and faster for students to get their hands on the desired study material.

-We spoke to Simone Patterson who works at the Student Help Desk for 3 years now, to see what her opinions on the new development are: “It is exciting news to hear about the new library, however I can’t help but feel slightly apprehensive about the idea of robots replacing human librarians.
+Simone Patterson who has worked at the Student Help Desk for 3 years, said: “It is exciting news to hear about the new library, however I can’t help but feel slightly apprehensive about the idea of robots replacing human librarians.
 Technology can be great but can also be a nuisance.
 I imagine there will still be human presence required. “

 Even though a new 21st century library might be an exciting new space for students to learn and meet, many are concerned about technology’s temperamental nature.